haifgh/catalog3-pfe/README.md

 ## 3-Tier Infrastructure

 This 3-Tier Infrastructure stack can be on a single node or multiple nodes.
-The inventory file 'hosts' defines the nodes in which the stacks should be configured.
+The inventory file `hosts` defines the nodes in which the stacks should be configured.

         [webservers]
         localhost